AshwinChugh/CLTools/README.md

 3. -cached: Returns all cached or inactive email addresses/mailboxes that have never been deleted.
 Cached email addresses will never have their messages be fetched by the server due to the high probability that such email addresses no longer exist.
-Consequently, any emails received once said email addresses are cached will not be accessible from ClTools.
+Consequently, any emails received once said email addresses are cached will not be accessible from CLTools.

 Cached email addresses are kept should the user need to refer back to a message that would otherwise be no longer retrievable.
 Active and cached email addresses or mailboxes can be